karvis9/karvis9/README.md

 📫 MY ACM ICPC Results : https://icpc.global/ICPCID/ZZU3971LB11T

-WORK EXPERIENCE : I started out as an Analyst (Full Stack Developer) at Goldman Sachs in the Strategic Services team.
+WORK EXPERIENCE : In the summer of 2022, I interened at Amazon, in the ECFI payments org, where I worked on building the orchestrator service which handles 17 million redrives of remittances and transactions in under 15 mins using AWS Lambda, Herd, S3 , DynamoDB , Dagger and Java.
-In this role I Collaborated with teams from New York and Tokyo in building the strategic delivery engine and Distributed Repository Architecture handling all the reporting requirements of the Asset Management Business.
+Prior to this I was at Goldman Sachs in the Strategic Services team, building the strategic delivery engine and Distributed Repository Architecture handling all the reporting requirements of the Asset Management Business.
 My projects also included the buildout of CI/CD pipelines, re- engineering legacy tools, front end development using ReactJS, building data pipelines for reporting, and developing backend services.
-My primary tech stack comprised of Apache Beam, Flink, Java, ReactJS, SpringBoot, Slang, MongoDB, Git and DB-2.
-Post my promotion to an Associate, I've also focussed on the efficient design of systems, scalability and fault tolerance of applications.
+My primary tech stack comprised of Apache Beam, Flink, Java, ReactJS, SpringBoot, Slang, MongoDB, and DB-2.
+In the Past I've also Interened at the Risk Division of JP Morgan Chase.
-In this role, I've also led teams of new Analyst and Interns in successful delivery of end to end self service tools and data management platforms for various business use cases.
-In the Past I've also Interened at the Risk Division of JP Morgan.

--New Account , Old one is inaccessible.
+- Note : This is a New Account , Old one is inaccessible.